vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/07/004_AtmA.md

 +++
-title = "4.
+title_whitney = "4.
 To the wind-god with his steeds."

 +++
 [Atharvan (as above).—vāyavyam. trāiṣṭubham.]